konrad-ch/gocoin-omnipay/README.md

 $gateway -> purchse (create an invoice).
 Additionally, there is some sample code to show how to use GoCoin webhooks.

+To use it, simply set your client id and secret (or set the token to avoid authentication).
+Then, set the invoice id to look one up or remove the 'die' method call around line ~97 to make a purchase.

 ## Support

 If you are having general issues with Omnipay, we suggest posting on